HughKeenan/boardwalk/README.md

 Nav links were initially unresponsive and produced a 404 error.
 After review of information contained in the following link https://www.geeksforgeeks.org/how-to-create-links-to-sections-within-the-same-page-in-html/ it was determined that href links had not been equipped with the # symbol to denote the destination.
 Once added they were responsive.

 When attempting to add images, the initial attempt to add in html resulted in an image too large for the page.
-A second attempt to add through css did not display the whole image
+A second attempt to add through css did not display the whole image.